 - 4. Add 100 μL of Sample Diluent in duplicate to the blank wells. - 5.
-Add $50 \mu L$ of Sample Diluent to the sample wells. - 6.
-Add 50 μL of each sample in duplicate to the sample wells. - 7.
-Prepare Biotin-Conjugate (see Preparation of Biotin-Conjugate "Biotin-Conjugate" on page 3). - 8.
-Add 50 μ L of Biotin-Conjugate to all wells. - 9.
-Cover with an adhesive film and incubate at room temperature (18 to 25°C) for 2 hours, if available on a microplate shaker. - Prepare Streptavidin-HRP (refer to Preparation of Streptavidin-HRP "Streptavidin-HRP" on page 3). - 11.
+Add $50 \mu L$ of Sample Diluent to the sample wells.

+- 6. Add 50 $\mu L$ of each sample and controls in duplicate to the sample wells. - 7.
+Prepare Biotin-Conjugate (see "Biotin-Conjugate" on page 3). - 8.
+Add 50 μL of Biotin-Conjugate to all wells. - 9.
+Cover with an adhesive film and incubate at room temperature (18-25°C) for 1 hour on a microplate shaker.
+(Shaking is absolutely necessary for an optimal test performance). - 10.
+Prepare Streptavidin-HRP (see "Streptavidin-HRP" on page 3). - 11.
 Remove adhesive film and empty wells.
-Wash microwell strips 4 times according to point 2. of the test protocol.
+Wash microwell strips 6 times according to point 2 of the test protocol.
 Proceed immediately to the next step. - 12.
-Add 100 μ L of diluted Streptavidin-HRP to all wells, including the blank wells. - 13.
-Cover with an adhesive film and incubate at room temperature (18° to 25°C) for 1 hour, if available on a microplate shaker. - Remove adhesive film and empty wells.
-Wash microwell strips 4 times according to point 2. of the test protocol.
+Add 100 $\mu L$ of diluted Streptavidin-HRP to all wells, including the blank wells. - 13.
+Cover with an adhesive film and incubate at room temperature (18-25°C) for 15 minutes on a microplate shaker.
+(Shaking is absolutely necessary for an optimal test performance). - 14.
+Remove adhesive film and empty wells.
+Wash microwell strips 6 times according to point 2 of the test protocol.
 Proceed immediately to the next step. - 15.
-Pipette 100 μL of TMB Substrate Solution to all wells.
+Pipette 100 μL of TMB Substrate Solution to all wells. - 16.
+Incubate the microwell strips at room temperature (18-25°C) for about 10 minutes.
+Avoid direct exposure to intense light.

-- 16. Incubate the microwell strips at room temperature (18° to 25°C) for about 10 minutes.
-Avoid direct exposure to intense light. - The color development on the plate should be monitored and the substrate reaction stopped (see next point of this protocol) before positive wells are no longer properly recordable.
-Determination of the ideal time period for color development has to be done individually for each assay. - It is recommended to add the stop solution when the highest standard has developed a dark blue color.
+The color development on the plate should be monitored and the substrate reaction stopped (see next point of this protocol) before positive wells are no longer properly recordable.
+Determination of the ideal time period for color development has to be done individually for each assay.

+It is recommended to add the stop solution when the highest standard has developed a dark blue color.
 Alternatively the color development can be monitored by the ELISA reader at 620 nm.
-The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9-0.95. - 17.
-Stop the enzyme reaction by quickly pipetting 100 μ L of Stop Solution into each well.
+The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9-0.95.

+- 17. Stop the enzyme reaction by quickly pipetting $100~\mu L$ of Stop Solution into each well.
 It is important that the Stop Solution is spread quickly and uniformly throughout the microwells to completely inactivate the enzyme.
-Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at 2 8°C in the dark. - 18.
+Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at $2-8^{\circ}C$ in the dark. - 18.
 Read absorbance of each microwell on a spectro-photometer using 450 nm as the primary wave length (optionally 620 nm as the reference wave length; 610 nm to 650 nm is acceptable).
 Blank the plate reader according to the manufacturer's instructions by using the blank wells.
 Determine the absorbance of both the samples and the standards.